Dre Campbell Farm

 6. Planters Jumbo

 Planters Jumbo is a delicious cantaloupe.
-It has a smooth rind with heavy netting, and the flesh of the fruit is deep orange.
+It has a smooth rind with heavy netting, and the fruit’s flesh is a deep orange.

 Additionally, it is very sweet, grows well in wet or dry conditions, and matures in about 85 days.